How To Get Rid of Spiders

 Remove some infestation sources such as clutter in the yard and crawl spaces and any ground covers against the foundational walls.
 Any sanitation step to remove favorable conditions is the first step in spider control.
 Getting rid of other insects with a routine insecticide treatment should be considered, since other insects are their food sources.

-- Jt Eaton Webster Cobweb Duster Head is very handy to clean cobwebs.
+- Jt Eaton Webster Cobweb Duster Head is very handy to clean cobwebs and used as an applicator tool for insecticide dust.
 This head can be placed on any standard threaded pole found at your local home improvement store.

 - Web Out is a natural product that not only removes the spider webs, but repels the spiders as well.
 It will last 5-6 months inside and 2-3 months outside.